‘The Young And The Restless’ Recap For Wednesday: Elena And Devon Celebrate

 The Young and the Restless recap for Wednesday, August 14 brings a declaration of war from Adam.
 Plus, Elena finds a new opportunity, Devon turns down a deal, and Ashley and Jack agree on a new name for their merger.

 Abby (Melissa Ordway) and Ashley (Eileen Davidson) caught up with each other, and Abby told Ashley about her plan to have Phyllis (Michelle Stafford) manage The Grand Phoenix Hotel.
 Ashley warned her against it, but Abby said she could handle Phyllis.
-Talk turned to Abby and Nate (Sean Dominic), and Eileen approved although Abby warned her mother she didn’t even know where they stood for sure.
+Talk turned to Abby and Nate (Sean Dominic), and Eileen approved, although Abby warned her mother she didn’t even know where they stood for sure.

 Later, Jack (Peter Bergman), Ashley, Kyle (Michael Mealor), Lola (Sasha Calle), and Abby gathered at the Abbott mansion.
 Jack and Ashley discussed renaming the company when Jabot and My Beauty merge, but Kyle said nothing could beat Jabot.
 Jack and Ashley agreed, and they settled on Jabot.
 Nate showed up, and Abby invited him to Kyle and Lola’s wedding.
 Then Jack left to get Celeste (Eva LaRue).